 While you’re pregnant, your levels of progesterone and estrogen rise to help you out with the awesome task of growing a baby.

 Once your little one makes their appearance in the world, those levels drop again, causing a range of interesting symptoms.

-Postpartum night sweats are one symptom that can appear on the scene, so if you wake up a little sticky, it’s usually par for the postpartum course.
+So if you wake up a little sticky, it’s usually par for the postpartum course.

-That being said, there are some cases where night sweats can be a sign that something else is up.
+There are some cases where night sweats can be a sign that something else is up.